colinkeany/brandgrab/README.md

 https://colinkeany.github.io/brandgrab/

 ## Getting Started
 The easiest way to get started is to download the [template here](https://github.com/colinkeany/brandgrab/tree/main/src).
 This folder includes the HTML template which is hard-coded to pull the necessary JS and CSS from JSDelivr.
-The template includes placeholder options for three colors and two logo styles, but can be modified to include more or less of each option.
+The template also includes `svgData.js`, which is where you'll add your different logo styles as `svg` code.

 ### JSDelivr
 For reference, BrandGrab source code for CSS and JS is available via JSDelivr.
 If you fork this repo or use the [template here](https://github.com/colinkeany/brandgrab/tree/main/src), the CSS and JS will already be available in the code.